Jyotika-Kalra/E-Commerce-Project/README.md

 To achieve this result I used PyMySQL (here all instructions to install it), an interface for connecting to a MySQL database server from Python.
 It implements the Python Database API v2.
 0 and contains a pure-Python MySQL client library.
 Other availabale options are MySQL/connector for Python or MySQLdb.

 More details about how to create the data source, creating the engine and the connection to Mysql are povided in the Python notebook.

+# Please note:

+I have only shown 'SmartPhones' scraping in my Git hub and other products can be scarped and then cleaned in similar way like smartphones.

 # Legal Terms
 All data has been used only for educational purpose.